yuichiro-naito/bmd/README.md

 If the 'wol' flag is set and a MAC address is supplied for a network interface, the bmd spawns a monitoring daemon for Wake on LAN.
-The WOL monitor daemon watches the specified bridge and/or vale and reports which WoL packets are received for the bmd.
-If the WoL packet is for the VM and the VM is terminated, the bmd starts the VM.
-The WoL monitor daemon is named 'bmdwolmon'.
+The WOL monitor daemon watches the specified bridges and/or vales and reports which WoL packets are received for the bmd.
+If the WoL packet is for the VM and the VM is terminated, the bmd wil start the VM.

-A WoL password is not supported by the bmd and bmdwolmon.
+A WoL password is not supported by the bmd.

 # plugins